idigbio-api-hackathon/Kurator-Service-actor/README.md

 Exmaple: "some_host"/?limit=5&authority=GBIF&workflow=DwCa

-This repository only contains the code for this actor.
+This repository only contains the code for the workflow file.
 Please refer to FilteredPush/Kurator repository (https://sourceforge.net/projects/filteredpush/) for the complete code set and more information about data curation workflows.

 Note: the termination issue still needs to be solved